 When you love to travel as much as we do, there are certain things you come to terms with.
 The first is that if you’re spending your money on travel, you might want to consider penny pinching in other areas.
 The second is that it’s important to keep supplies on hand, especially things you need for flights, and especially if those flights are with a baby.
 So if your family is like mine and travel is your number one hobby, this list is for you!
 15 items that you will need on board your flight with a baby, and all available at the Dollar Store!
-If you’ve read through my complete diaper bag packing checklist for flying with a baby, then you’ll recognize most these items from there – these are all things we’ve used multiple times on flights with our boys.
+If you’ve read through my complete diaper bag packing checklist for flying with a baby, then you’ll recognize most these items from there – these are all things we’ve used multiple times on flights with our boys and consider very important toddler flying activities.
 So take a look through my 15 items from the Dollar Store for flying with a baby, and stock up for your next trip!

 Disclaimer: this post contains affiliate links, which means that if you purchase an item after clicking on the link, I will receive a small commission from the sale.
 This is at no extra cost to you, and as always, all opinions and recommendations are my own.